MafaldaSFerreira/Atlherr_inversion_evol/README.md

 # Evolution of Atlantic herring inversions

-Here I document the code used for analyses of short-read whole genome data to study the evolution of Atlantic herring inversions from [paper].
+Here I document the code used for analyses of short-read whole genome data to study the evolution of Atlantic herring inversions from [The origin and maintenance of supergenes contributing to ecological adaptation in Atlantic herring](https://doi.org/10.1101/2023.10.23.562618).

 1. Genotype calling
 2. Mapping_sprat_assembly